Saramsha

 Saramsha is a 2024 Indian Kannada language drama film written and directed by Surya Vasishta.
 The film is produced by Ravi Kashyap and RK Nallam.
 The film stars Deepak Subramanya, Surya Vasishta, Sruthi Hariharan, Shweta Gupta, Aasif Kshatriya and Ravi Bhat in lead roles.
 Cinematography was handled by Ananth Bharadwaj.
 The songs were composed by Udit Haritas and Aparajith Sris scored the background score.

 Plot

-Does a writer write the story?
-Or does the story choose its writer?

-When life opens doors, do we know what's behind it?
-Before entering another door, we should contemplate if it is leading us to where we want to go or where life wants to take us.
-But, is it even a choice?

 Tejas is a C.A. (chartered accountant), who wants to be a writer.
-One evening, his world collides with Abhay’s.
+One evening, his world collides with Abhay's.
 A story begins to unfold in front of him.
 He is faced with a character of his story.
 In the realm of magical realism, an emotional drama unfolds.

 Saramsha is much like reading a novel - laden with metaphors and pop culture references within its rollercoaster of emotions.

 Soundtrack

 The songs are composed by Udit Haritas.
 Two tracks have been sung by Madhuri Seshadri and one by Pancham Jeeva.
 Udit Haritas has voiced a promotional song.
 Lyrics were penned by Pramod Maravanthe and Surya Vasishta.